alan-turing-institute/sqlsynthgen/docs/source/health_data.rst

    However, some of these vocabulary tables may be too large to practically be writable to ``.yaml`` files, and will need to be dealt with manually.
    You should also check the license agreement of each standardized vocabulary before sharing any of the ``.yaml`` files.

-Dealing with circular foreign keys
+Dealing with Circular Foreign Keys
 ++++++++++++++++++++++++++++++++++

 SSG is currently unable to handle schemas with circular foreign keys properly.